LtvnSergey/SQL-Fresh-Segments/analysis/3_segment_analysis.md

 ---

-### 2. Using our filtered dataset by removing the interests with less than 6 months worth of data, which are the top 10 and bottom 10 interests which have the largest composition values in any month_year?
-Only use the maximum composition value for each interest but you must keep the corresponding month_year
+### 2. The top 10 and bottom 10 interests which have the largest composition values in any month_year

 - Calculate maximium composition for each interest